 Chairman of the board of Scrive AB, Hacksaw AB and Readly International AB.
 Board member of PodX Group AB (incl subsidiaries).

-15,000 shares
+Holdings in the company: 15,000 shares

 Independent in relation to the company: Yes Independent in relation to major shareholders: Yes